 Think of the words “foresee” or “foresight.”
 They mean to see something in one’s mind—before it happens.
 Thus, the word “foresee.”
 Creators, inventors, builders, artists—all believe and picture something in their creative imaginations or minds before the thing becomes a tangible, objective reality.
 They actually “create” objects in their vivid imaginations before their hands begin to create it in the outer world.

 The basic function of your creative subconscious process (your imagination) is to create powerful images (imaginings) or pictures in your mind and then transmit them to your subconscious process for storage as memory.
-Think of the modern video or DVD process.
+Think of the modern CD or “thumb drive” process–or the processes on your smart phone.
 Your creative subconscious process is a combined “camera” and “projector” which both “makes” the pictures in your mind and then “plays” them for viewing.
-Your subconscious process can be likened to the storage shelves in your home where you store your DVD’s for later viewing.
+Your subconscious process can be likened to the storage shelves in your home where you store your CD’s for later viewing.
 These are not still photos, but, rather, are running images or pictures in motion you constantly play and view in your mind.